The investment in young by individuals other than the biological parents.

 A part of the limbic system that plays important roles in the consolidation of information from short-term memory to long-term memory, and in spatial memory that enables navigation.
 Humans and other vertebrates have two hippocampi, one in each side of the brain.
 It is named after its resemblance to the shape of a sea horse (hippocampus in Latin).

-A classification of species comprising humans and our extinct relatives following the split with the common ancestor with chimpanzees.
+A classification of species comprising humans and our extinct relatives following the divergence from the common ancestor with chimpanzees.

 |Human Accelerated Regions (HARs)||